particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 A representative will contact you by email to schedule an appointment for a telephone call to complete the upgrade process to growth tier.
 This process can take several business days.
 We will ensure that your service is not impacted during this time.

+You'll be asked for the list of products to migrate, organization name, and number of blocks during your setup call.

 <div  align="center">
 <a href="https://www.particle.io/upgradetogrowth/"  target="_blank" class="button">UPGRADE TO GROWTH</a>
 </div>

+</p>&nbsp;<p>

 ## FAQ (Frequently Asked Questions)